Monmouth Academy (Maine): Project MOBY

 Project MOBY, an acronym for "My Own Back Yard," is a five-day, four-night educational camping trip for the Monmouth Academy Freshmen Class on Mount Desert Island in Acadia National Park during Seminar Week.
-During the trip, students hike among the mountains, swim, and perform campfire skits as they gain experience and learn skills in earth science, biology, history, geography, mythology, English, and art.
+During the trip, students hike among the mountains, and perform campfire skits as they gain experience and learn skills in earth science, biology, history, geography, mythology, English, and art.
 Memorable events also include a trip to Fort Knox where students learn about early life in Bucksport and a trip up the 412 foot high Penobscot Narrows Bridge Observatory, a whale watch and a Friday spent atop Cadillac Mountain.

 In 1988, Mr. Jeffrey DeBlois, formerly a history and economics teacher at Monmouth Academy, was given a grant from the state of Maine to allow Project MOBY to occur.
 The Project began as a tradition in 1989, with DeBlois serving as project director.
 Mr. DeBlois still directed and attended Project MOBY to 2009, he has since retired.